 J. Gary Dropcho is a professional disc golf course designer, promoter and player active in the sport since 1980.
 He has solo-designed 9 courses and lead the design on 9 others, including the four courses used in 2015 PDGA Pro Disc Golf World Championships.

 J. Gary founded and directed disc golf tournaments and events at the scholastic, collegiate and highest professional levels, and has been a leader in local, regional and national disc golf organizations.

-Dropcho has over 30 Professional Disc Golf Association titles, and was elected to the International Disc Golf Hall of Fame in 2015.
+Dropcho has over 30 Professional Disc Golf Association titles, and was elected to the Pennsylvania Disc Golf Hall of Fame in 2013 and the International Disc Golf Hall of Fame in 2015.
 He lives and plays disc golf in Wexford, PA.

 “I have worked with J. Gary and Grip It and Rip It for the past four years in a partnership to maintain and improve the Lakeview Disc Golf Course at Moraine State Park, including preparations for the 2015 Pro Disc Golf World Championships.
 J. Gary understands the dynamics of partnerships, the value of recreation and the importance of planning and designing to a sustainable standard.
 J. Gary stands out as one the most professional and dependable partners that I have had the pleasure of working with.” — Dustin Drew, Park Manager Moraine | McConnells Mill State Parks

 Disc Golf has allowed me to teach new players the joy of throwing a flying disc with accuracy and power, and the game has given me the opportunity to create courses on which people pick up a lifetime sport and on which others may test their skills.

 I am grateful to disc golf for the chance to improve my own strength and expertise as a player, and I strive to give my best to the sport because I understand that disc golf is a game that I am fortunate to have fun playing. —J. Gary Dropcho